asakurasol/wikimd/README.md

 WikiMD
 ======

-A wiki written in JavaScript for Node.js, using markdown as its markup language, flat-files for storage, with optional git integration.
+A wiki engine powered by Node.js, using markdown as its markup language, flat-files for storage, with optional git integration.

 Browser Support
 ---------------